AudioMNIST: Exploring Explainable Artificial Intelligence for Audio Analysis on a Simple Benchmark: Conclusion

 \section{Conclusion}

-Interpretable model decisions become inevitable for an increasing number of machine learning applications.
-So far most research has focused on explaining image classifiers.
-To foster research of interpreting audio classification models we provide a dataset of spoken digits in English as raw waveform recordings.
-We demonstrated that layer-wise relevance propagation is a suitable interpretability method for explaining neural networks for audio classification.
+The need for interpretable model decisions is increasingly evident in various machine learning applications.
+While existing research has primarily focused on explaining image classifiers, there is a dearth of studies in interpreting audio classification models.
+To foster open research in this direction we provide a novel Open Source dataset of spoken digits in English as raw waveform recordings.
+Further, we demonstrated that LRP is a suitable XAI method for explaining neural networks for audio classification.
+By employing visual explanations based on LRP relevances, we have successfully derived high-level classification strategies from the perspective of model developers.
+Most notably, we have introduced audible explanations that align with the established framework for explanation presentation in computer vision.
+Through a user study, we have conclusively shown that audible explanations exhibit superior interpretability compared to visual explanations for the classification of individual audio signals by the model.